 0.6 × [Coarse Mass] + Rayleigh Scattering (Site Specific) + 0.33 × [NO2 (ppb)]

 where light extinction and Rayleigh scattering are given in inverse megameters (Mm-1); concentrations shown in brackets are in microgram per meter cubed (μg m-3); dry mass extinction efficiency terms are in units of meters squared per gram (m2 g-1); and the water growth terms, f(RH), are unitless.
-Small and large modes of sulfate, nitrate and organics are determined by the mass of each of these components, where the large mode is estimated by dividing the total concentration of the component by 20 μg m-3; e.g., if the total fine particulate OC concentration is 4 μg m-3, the large mode concentration is calculated to be one-fifth of 4 μg m-3 or 0.8 μg m-3, leaving 3.2 μg m-3 in the small mode.
+Sulfate, nitrate and organics are split into small and large modes based on their mass.
+For masses less than 20 μg m-3, the fraction in the large mode is estimated by dividing the total concentration of the component by 20 μg m-3.
+For example, if the total fine particulate OC concentration is 4 μg m-3, the fraction in the large mode is calculated as 4/20 = 1/5 of 4 μg m-3 = 0.8 μg m-3; the remaining 3.2 μg m-3 is in the small mode.
 If the total concentration of a component exceeds 20 μg m-3, all of it is assumed to be in the large mode.
 The small and large modes of sulfate and nitrate have associated hygroscopicities, fS(RH) and fL(RH), respectively, while fSS(RH) is for sea salt.

 fRHRevisedIMPROVE.csv f(RH) values for calculating light extinction from IMPROVE data using the revised IMPROVE algorithm.